H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 nginx.ingress.kubernetes.io/session-cookie-samesite: Strict
 ```

 The annotations `nginx.ingress.kubernetes.io/session-cookie-max-age`, `nginx.ingress.kubernetes.io/session-cookie-name`, and `nginx.ingress.kubernetes.io/session-cookie-samesite` are not supported.
 If you explicitly set these three, the services in this repository may become unreachable because Fiber has strict validation for headers.
-Therefore, it is better to remove these annotations and instead use the cookie mechanism that is already implemented in this repository.
+Therefore, it is better to remove these annotations and instead use the cookie mechanism that is already implemented in this [`repository`](https://docs.gofiber.io/api/middleware/session).

+> [!TIP]
+> The [Session/Cookie](https://docs.gofiber.io/api/middleware/session) mechanism in the [`Fiber Framework`](https://gofiber.io/)
+> is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications + multiple sites in one deployment, as long as you do not use the storage option that relies on [`direct memory`](https://docs.gofiber.io/storage/memory_v2.x.x/memory/).

+> [!WARNING]
+> While this boilerplate uses the [`Fiber Framework`](https://gofiber.io/), it is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications and multiple sites in a single deployment.
+> Do not switch the deployment to `stateful (bad)`, as `stateful (bad)` deployments limit your ability to leverage Kubernetes features and experimental solutions for addressing critical infrastructure issues.

 ## Cleanup